Killfile/RockPaperScissorsLizardSpock/README.md

 # Rock Paper Scissors (Lizard Spock)

 ## Background
-Is Season Five, Episode 17 of the Big Bang Theory, Sheldon and Barry Kripke are fighting over Professor Rothman's office.
+In Season Five, Episode 17 of the Big Bang Theory, Sheldon and Barry Kripke are fighting over Professor Rothman's office.
 While the dispute is canonically solved by seeing who can bounce a basketball higher, the first proposed contest is a friendly game of "Rock Paper Scissors Lizard Spock."